-Smaller that a minor, a certificate or a degree program, micro-credentials allow you to meet your personalized learning needs by gaining knowledge and skills in areas that are relevant to your academic or professional goals.
+Smaller that a minor, certificate or degree program, micro-credentials allow you to meet your personalized learning needs by gaining knowledge and skills in areas that are relevant to your academic or professional goals.
 Micro-credentials equip you with digital badges that showcase your achievements and all it took to get there.

-When you complete a micro-credential program you will earn a digital badge, or a series of digital badges.
-A digital badge is an icon, (but it is not a static image in that is is click-able), that houses information including the issuing institution, the date earned, the criteria required to earn the badge and the evidence that shows that you have met that criteria.
+When you complete a micro-credential program, you will earn a digital badge or a series of digital badges.
+A digital badge is a clickable icon that houses information, including the issuing institution, the date earned, the criteria required to earn the badge and evidence showing you have met that criteria.

 Digital badges are dynamic credentials that you own, so you can decide how you want to use them.
 You can add your digital badges to your social media profiles, digital résumé, e-portfolio and more.